deepsearch-ai/deepsearch/README.md

 1. Install pytorch via pip causes issues for Mac M1/M2 machines.
 For such cases, you might have to install pytorch via conda.
 Please refer https://www.geeksforgeeks.org/how-to-install-pytorch-on-macos/

 # Triton Issues
-1. Installing triton can be tricky with Mac M1
+1. Installing triton can be tricky with Mac M1.
+This happens when attempting to install the audio dependency for the package.
+Please remote triton manually from the poetry.lock file if the issue persists.

 ## Citation
 If you utilize this repository, please consider citing it with: